redhatci/ansible-collection-redhatci-ocp/roles/sideload_kernel/README.md

 ## Authentication

-The steps taken by this role require proper kubernetes authentication be set up on the ansible host (or localhost) for the cluster in question.
+The steps taken by this role require proper kubernetes authentication be set up on the Ansible host (or localhost) for the cluster in question.
 This may be done in 3 ways:

-- If the ansible host has a valid kubeconfig in ~/.kube/config, this will be used by default.
+- If the Ansible host has a valid kubeconfig in ~/.kube/config, this will be used by default.
 - You can set the appropriate environment variables via the `k8s_auth` role variable.
 These will be named K8S_AUTH_* and are outlined in [kubernetes.core.k8s](https://galaxy.ansible.com/ui/repo/published/kubernetes/core/content/module/k8s/)